jessetane/url-state/readme.md

 # url-state
-Minimalist [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) abstraction for building URL driven browser applications.
+Minimalist [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) abstraction for building URL driven browser applications.

 ## Why
-The predecessor to this library was [uri-router](https://github.com/jessetane/uri-router) which did "all the things".
-Since 2014 when I first started using that library, I've written a few complex pushState apps and inventoried the features I actually like and use, and those I don't.
-This library is a subtractive rewrite of [uri-router]() and is quite a bit smaller, faster and more elegant.
+So your website feels like a native app but still has [cool URLs](https://www.w3.org/Provider/Style/URI).
+Or URIs, or whatever...

 ## How
 ``` javascript